-The following submission policy is valid from October 15, 2018.
+The following guest post policy is valid from

 Homeschooling Teen magazine seeks to create and maintain an excellent selection of original, high quality content for our readers.
 Guest post submissions are always welcome if it’s about a topic related to teenagers, homeschooling, college, and careers.
 You do NOT have to be a homeschool teen, homeschool graduate, or homeschooling parent to submit a guest post.
 Please send your article for consideration to: email@example.com.
 (If you are a homeschooler and would like to write for us on a regular basis, please click here.)

 IMPORTANT NOTE: We believe that students should do their own assignments, so we cannot accept articles or guest posts with links to do my homework, write my essay, take my online class, or any other site that enables academic dishonesty, either as part of the text or hidden in the content or in the author’s byline/bio.
 Likewise, we don’t accept articles that link to gambling sites or anything else unethical or questionable.

 About Homeschooling Teen

 Homeschooling Teen is an online monthly magazine.
 We accept submissions 24 hours a day, 7 days a week, 365 days a year.
 However, the articles for each issue are all published at the same time on the first day of each month (unless it’s a weekend or holiday; then it may be the next business day).
 Since we are not a daily blog and only publish one issue per month, we only have room for a few guest posts per month.
 Articles are published in the order in which they are received.
 (This means the actual article, not just a proposed article idea.)
 If we run out of space in one issue, any remaining articles will be saved for the following month.